GinNoOokami/tp/docs/tutorial/decomp.md

 So is this just another duplicate method that we can remove?
 Not quite.
 To understand why, we'll need to briefly cover what weak functions are and why the destructor of another class showed up to derail our decomp adventure in the first place.

-## Weak functions
+## The weakest link

 When the compiler generates multiple definitions of the same method across different TUs, these are referred to as "[weak functions](https://en.wikipedia.org/wiki/Weak_symbol)".
-It's the linker's job to resolve any duplicate definitions of these so-called weak functions.
-The virtual destructor of the base `mDoHIO_entry_c` class is one such example of this.
+It's the linker's job to resolve any duplicate definitions of these so-called weak functions, and the virtual destructor of the base `mDoHIO_entry_c` class is one such example of these.
+The compiler generates a copy of it of it in this TU because it's inlined in the base class.

-While we've correctly established our inheritance structure for the HIO class, the destructor already has a definition so if we just remove this extra destructor as a way of resolving the error, the compiler won't generate a definition for it.
+While we've correctly established our inheritance structure for the HIO class, the destructor already has a definition so if we just remove this extra weak destructor as a way of resolving the error, the compiler won't generate a definition for it.
 This can be confirmed by commenting out the destructor, compiling, and then looking at the output in objdiff.

 ![Missing HIO destructor](img/missing-hio-destructor.png)